romanonly/romankazinnik_blog/distributed/model_gs_mpi/README.md

-Distributed modeling: synchronous vs. asynchrounous
+Distributed modeling: synchronous vs. asynchronous

 Sync example
 Originally published in https://github.com/alexal1/MPI-Gauss-Seidel, I needed to fix some bugs to makes it